 Lackey’s grandparents drove Dinger to an area veterinarian, who found multiple breaks in the dog’s hind leg.
-The doctor said he didn’t have the capacity to treat the dog so Lackey’s mother, Alisa Hairston, rushed Dinger to Texas A&M University’s Veterinary Medicine Teaching Hospital (VMTH).
+The doctor said he didn’t have the capacity to treat the dog so Lackey’s mother, Alisa Hairston, rushed Dinger to the Texas A&M University Veterinary Medicine Teaching Hospital‘s (VMTH) emergency service.

 Dinger was quickly evaluated by the VMTH staff, who had difficulty stabilizing the dog.

 “He had a fracture of his femur and was in severe shock,” said Dr. Dalton Hindmarsh, an emergency/critical care resident who handled Dinger’s case.
 “We quickly determined that he was essentially bleeding out of his leg because the veins and arteries were damaged by the fracture.”

 Dinger was sent into emergency surgery, where the surgical team gave him blood products to stabilize his condition.
 They also found the dog had suffered significant physical damage.

 “The leg developed compartment syndrome where there is so much pressure and swelling inside a closed space that it caused the tissue to die,” Hindmarsh said.
 “Unfortunately, we had to amputate and remove his leg to stop the bleeding and address the fracture.”